-Development of an additional cargo facility is recommended to the northeast of the current cargo facilities, thus repurposing land made available through the future closure of Runway 14/32.
+Development of an additional cargo facility is recommended to the northeast of the current cargo facilities.
 The new facility would improve the footprint of cargo infrastructure and would allow for consolidation of processors.
 It is further recommended that an area dedicated to loading and unloading of cargo be provided landside, as well as parking for ground-cargo vehicles and cargo operator employee parking.
 To accommodate the new facility and to provide adequate apron space, it is recommended that Taxiway 'V' be shifted approximately 114 feet to the northeast; however, repurposing the pavement currently serving as Runway 14/32 will be necessary to support the additional apron space required to accommodate the shifted taxiway.